 When a rider moves in this way all riders rear-linked behind them follow like a snake.
-This includes all sideways movement (indicated by the footnote) and - when allowed via special text - diagonal movement.
+This includes all sideways movement (indicated by the quantum control indicated by the quantum control indicate

 If a Lead movement moves in front of another line, all of the originally linked riders must follow behind before the new linked line can be picked up.
 Once the last linked rider has passed in front of that new line, the current player may choose to link or leave that new line behind.